rodrigorf/muonline-spots-advisor/readme.md

 ![Capture](https://user-images.githubusercontent.com/6570848/227750960-774112d2-0a5e-49d3-8cc8-f5c200b239ec.JPG)

+# Install

+1. Clone the repository git clone [repository url].

+2. Navigate to the directory where you want the repository to be saved.

+3. Modify the settings.ini file if necessary only

+4. Run python run.py in the terminal to start the program.

+5. The program runs indefinitely, so you'll need to cancel it manually when you're done.

 # How to Use

-Clone the repository git clone [repository url].

-Navigate to the directory where you want the repository to be saved.

-Create a settings.ini file or modify the existing one.

-Run python3 main.py in the terminal to start the program.

-The program runs indefinitely, so you'll need to cancel it manually when you're done.
+Run the MuOnline game executable

+When the code loop find a map name in the top left corner,

+it will print it in the commandline

+**ROADMAP ALERT: the idea is to load huntspots based on the map name!!
+(Comming soon)**

 # Configuration